 This way you also hear the beeps, toots, rings, and other horrible machine-made noises clearer.

-All these Japanese customs are supposed to make the coexistence and communal life of those many people in relatively small space agreeable for everyone.
+All these Japanese customs are supposed to make the coexistence and communal life of those many people in a relatively small space agreeable for everyone.

-Since there is so little individual space, at least make sure to leave the little there is to your fellow men and women and try not to invade their space as good as you can.
+Since there is so little individual space, at least make sure to leave the little there is to your fellow men and women and try not to invade their space as well as you can.

 One of these space-respecting rules is to keep your luggage in a spot where nobody has to climb over it.